 - Positive Environment: Simulating attacks can put your mind on edge.
 The environment should be comfortable, positive, and friendly to counter the dark reality of why you are learning these skills.

-- Repetitiveness: Moves should be made over and over again until they are ingrained in your muscle memory.
-Weekend self-defense courses can give you a good foundation, but you’ll need to invest more time if you want to use these tactics on auto-pilot.
+- Repetitiveness: Moves should be made repeatedly until they are ingrained in your muscle memory.
+Weekend self-defense courses can give you a good foundation, but you’ll need to invest more time to use these tactics on auto-pilot.

-- Incorporates Weapons Training: No self-defense training is complete if it doesn’t train you to use weapons like pepper spray or weapons of opportunity like rocks.
+- Incorporates Weapons Training: No self-defense training is complete if it doesn’t train you to use pepper spray or weapons of opportunity like rocks.

 https://rapecrisis.org.uk/get-informed/statistics-sexual-violence/